billzhonggz/SoftwareDevelopmentWorkshopI-2015/readme.md

 # Software Development Workshop I - 2015
 > This is the code behind the work of daily course, *Software Development Workshop I* in semester 2, 2015-2016 academic year.
-> Some of these content PHP files, which will not work correctly on GitHub pages.
+>
+> Checkout live demos on https://ws1.billzhonggz.com/

 ##  Contents